Waukesha County Coordinated Entry System

 In Waukesha County, individuals and families experiencing a housing crisis are encouraged to get connected with a service provider and complete a streamlined assessment to determine needs and vulnerability.
-Coordinated entry provides equal access for homeless services.
+The coordinated entry system provides equal access to homeless services.

 The following shelters use the Coordinated Entry System.
 No Wrong Door agencies are responsible for offering and conducting the CE assessment and referral.
 Individuals and families can call these agencies to have the appropriate referral completed.